Ja Rule: Lil' Mo

 In January 2003, while co-hosting 106 & Park: Prime, singer Lil' Mo sent a shout-out to 50 Cent, just seconds after she premiered a Ja Rule video.
 Ja Rule and the Murda, Inc., clique were outraged.
 In response, Ja Rule released "Loose Change", a track deprecatory of Eminem, 50 Cent, Dr. Dre, Chris Lighty and Lil' Mo.
 Rule rechristened Mo a "bitch", and credited himself with causing her popularity.
-In May 2003, Mo released a freestyle track attacking Ja Rule, where she interpolated the "Used to be my homie, used to be my ace, now I can't stand you, yeah I wanna slap the taste out your mouth." lyrics Dr. Dre used in his 1993 Eazy-E diss track "Fuck wit Dre Day".
+In May 2003, Mo released a freestyle track attacking Ja Rule, where she interpolated the Dr. Dre lyrics "used to be my homie, used to be my ace, now I can't stand you, yeah I wanna slap the taste out your mouth", used in his 1993 Eazy-E diss track "Fuck wit Dre Day".

 In April 2003, Lil' Mo sparked additional controversy, complaining of receiving neither recognition nor payment for her contributions to Rule's records "I Cry" and "Put It on Me".
 Mo told MTV News, "Those two records ["I Cry", "Put It on Me"] ruled 2001.
 The whole world knows that ...
 If I speak the truth, I can't apologize.
 I helped that brother sell 3 million records, and I don't have a plaque [for Rule 3:36]."
 By way of contrast, she highlighted Jay-Z's having given her recognition, a plaque, a thank you card and a bottle of Cristal for her work on his "Parking Lot Pimpin'".
 In 2005, Lil' Mo filed a lawsuit against Ja Rule, Murda Inc. and Def Jam Records for over $15 million.
 In 2010, the two reconciled.
 Lil' Mo stated that she ended the dispute as Ja Rule's career was in decline and noted that "life is too short ...
 You just never know what people are going through."
 In 2011, the two reunited and recorded a track together titled, "U & Me".